Ronaldo (Brazilian footballer)

 Ronaldo played for Brazil in 98 matches, scoring 62 goals and is the third-highest goalscorer for his national team.
 At age 17, he was the youngest member of the Brazilian squad that won the 1994 FIFA World Cup.
 At the 1998 FIFA World Cup, Ronaldo received the Golden Ball as the player of the tournament after he helped Brazil reach the final, where he suffered a convulsive fit hours before kick-off.
 He won the 2002 FIFA World Cup, starring in a front three with Ronaldinho and Rivaldo.
 Ronaldo scored twice in the final and received the Golden Boot as the tournament's top goalscorer.
 This achievement, viewed as "redemption" for what occurred at the previous World Cup, saw Ronaldo named the 2002 FIFA World Player of the Year, receive the 2002 Ballon d'Or, and for his return from injury, won the Laureus World Sports Award for Comeback of the Year.
 At the 2006 FIFA World Cup, Ronaldo scored his 15th World Cup goal, a tournament record at the time.
 He also won the 1997 Copa América, where he became the player of the tournament and the 1999 Copa América, where he was the top goalscorer.

 Ronaldo was one of the most marketable sportsmen in the world during his playing career.
 He was named in the FIFA 100 list of the greatest living players compiled in 2004 by Pelé and was inducted into the Brazilian Football Museum Hall of Fame, Italian Football Hall of Fame, Inter Milan Hall of Fame and Real Madrid Hall of Fame.
 In 2020, Ronaldo was named in the Ballon d'Or Dream Team, a greatest all-time XI published by France Football magazine.
 Ronaldo has continued his work as a United Nations Development Programme Goodwill Ambassador, a position to which he was appointed in 2000.
 Ronaldo became the majority owner of Real Valladolid in September 2018, after buying 51% of the club's shares.
-In December 2021, he bought a controlling stake in his boyhood club Cruzeiro, investing $70 million in the club.
+In December 2021, he bought a controlling stake in his boyhood club Cruzeiro, and invested $70 million in the club.
 He sold his stake in Cruzeiro in April 2024.